MicrosoftDocs/windows-powershell-docs/docset/windows/networkcontroller/new-networkcontrollerloadbalancerfrontendipconfiguration.md

 ```

 ### -LoadBalancerId
-Specifies the load balancer with with the resource is associated
+Specifies the load balancer with which the resource is associated

 ```yaml
 Type: string